 For the first group of the population which is the healthcare workers in the sampled hospital, the sample size was based on availability and accessibility of the health workers during the field survey period as the total population do not work at the same time.
 Thus,156 healthcare workers which comprises of medical doctors (both permanent and house doctors), Pharmacists, lab-technicians and Nurses were sampled and questionnaire were administered to them.
 146 questionnaires were successfully filled, retrieved and used for the analysis.

 For the second part of the population, which is the victims of emergency, the sample size was also based on availability and accessibility of the victims during the field survey period.
-Thus,113 victims or patients were sampled, and questionnaire were administered to them, while 104 questionnaire were successfully filled, retrieved and used for the analysis.
+Thus,113 victims or patients were sampled, and questionnaire were administered to them, while 104 questionnaires were successfully filled, retrieved and used for the analysis.

 2.6 Nature or Type of Data